-Last update: March 2024
+Last update: March 2025

-Agriculture sector comprises $NH_3$ , $NO_x$ (as $NO_2$ ), NMVOC, $SO_2$ , CO, particulate matter (PM), heavy metals (HM) and persistent organic pollutant (POP) emissions from the NFR sector 3.
+Agriculture sector comprises NH_3 , NO_x (as NO_2), NMVOC, SO_2 , CO, particulate matter (PM), heavy metals (HM) and persistent organic pollutant (POP) emissions from the NFR sector 3.
 Agriculture.
-However, agriculture is a minor source of $SO_2$ , CO, HM and POPs (except HCB) these emissions generate only from field burning.
+However, agriculture is a minor source of SO_2 , CO, HM and POPs (except HCB): these emissions are generated only from field burning.

-The Hungarian national system takes advantage of parallel inventory preparation and reporting of greenhouse gases (GHG) and air pollutants ensuring efficiency and consistency in the compilation of emission inventories, because a wide range of substances using common datasets and inputs.
-Annual greenhouse gas reporting under the UNFCCC requires the reporting of indirect N2O emissions through volatilization of NH3 and NOx.
-Therefore, a link is established between the NH3, NOx and N2O emission estimates following the N-budget concepts in the agricultural emission inventories.
+The Hungarian national system takes advantage of parallel inventory preparation and reporting of greenhouse gases (GHG) and air pollutants ensuring efficiency and consistency in the compilation of emission inventories, because a wide range of substances use common datasets and inputs.
+Annual greenhouse gas reporting under the UNFCCC requires the reporting of indirect N_2O emissions through volatilization of NH_3 and NO_x .
+Therefore, a link is established between the NH_3 , NO_x and N_2O emission estimates following the N-budget concepts in the agricultural emission inventories.
 Consequently, consistency between the two inventories is a principle of agricultural emission estimates.